Štrand: Origin of Štrand

 Štrand opened its doors to people officially in 1911, but the locals had been using the beach long before that.
 In the middle of the 19th century, there was a sandbar on the left bank of the Danube, which the locals called Poloj or Pojilo.
 The sandbar was used as a watering place for domestic animals.
 As Novi Sad grew bigger, so did the need for a big and arranged beach.
 Of all locations, Poloj was most suitable due to its woody terrain which gave enough space for kids, men and women to have separate swimming spots.
-The first swimmers at Poloj date back to 1856, when a theft was reported, with someone stealing the visitors’ belongings which layed on the bank.
+The first swimmers at Poloj date back to 1856, when a theft was reported, with someone stealing the visitors’ belongings which laid on the bank.

 Poloj was soon after changed into Štenglova dunavska kupališta (The Štengl Danube Baths), the so-called Schwimmschulen, meaning swimming school in German.
 On the Danube, there was a huge wooden raft with sheet metal barrels tied to strong boulders.
 There were 100 cabins and three double pools on the raft, with separate sections for men and women.
 The biggest pool dimensions were 20×10 metres, with swimming exhibitions being held there.
 The second pool was intended for non-swimmers, while the third one was for the kids.
 Swimming teachers kept children floating on the water with the help of a rope and floating sticks.
 The swimming season at the schwimmschule started on 15 May and lasted until September.

 Those who couldn’t afford schwimmschule sought refreshment at the numerous wild beaches.

 Novi Sad published the technical description of Štrand in 1912, and since then, the 500 meter-long and 60 meter-wide coast has been called by the name ‘Štrand.’
 One year later, the joint-stock company of Štrand took on the obligation of developing the beach.
 The quality of the beach itself developed rapidly, as well as the number of services available to visitors.
-That summer, three more rows of wooden cabins were built, including kiosks, a hair salon, a juice shop and an ice cream parlour where you could buy the very popular cake called Polar, or the amerikan korneta (American cone), made by Imre Haker in Jevrejska Street (Jewish Street).
+That summer, three more rows of wooden cabins were built, including kiosks, a hair salon, a juice shop and an ice cream parlour where you could buy the very popular cake called Polar, or the amerikan korneta (American cone), made by Imre Haker in Jevrejska ulica (Jewish Street).